 Research Track in Europe

 Students can also choose to take the research track within Europe at one of the eight Euroculture universities.
-Each offers their own research package.
+Each offers their own research package (see file below).
 Students have to inform the consortium about their preferred research track location at the latest by 1 June of year 1 by submitting a motivation for the chosen track and explaining how their choice is linked to their research interest and further plans for research (thesis, possible plans for PhD application).